 Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

-The best Paris metro ticket for most tourists is either a carnet for short stays or a Navigo pass for longer trips.
+The best Paris metro ticket for most tourists is either single tickets for short stays or a Navigo pass for longer trips.

 In this guide, you’ll find a simple comparison of all major Paris transport tickets, including prices, validity, and our recommendations for tourists.